 YouTube SEO: How to Optimize Your Video for Search Engines

 YouTube SEO and video marketing have become a dominant marketing strategy for many businesses.
 Used wisely, your video will become your online sales agent.
 It’s by far the best way to get attention and engagement on your website.
+Video websites like YouTube are a great platform to host your video content.

 These days, your customers would rather learn about your product by watching an animated explainer video than by reading a long text-y “10 steps” web page.
 They’d rather watch a whiteboard video than follow an elaborate diagram with boxes and arrows.

 But if you’re like many business owners, you’re missing the most valuable benefit of video marketing: ranking in the search engines.
+You could start by finding out how to make a YouTube video for your business.

 Videos are where search engines will find you.
 The Cisco Visual Networking Index estimates that 82% of traffic will come from video in the next 3 years.